LisbonLisboaPortugal.com

 Facilities at Lisbon Airport

 Currency Exchange: This is located in the Terminal 1 arrivals hall if cash is urgently needed.
-It is much wiser to exchange currency back at home for better rates or within Lisbon city centre.
-The currency in Portugal is the Euro.
+It is much wiser to exchange currency back at home for better rates.

-Duty Free: There is a good duty-free area in Terminal 1, but Terminal 2’s shopping area is very limited.
-Generally, alcohol and cigarettes are much cheaper in supermarkets.
+Duty-Free: There is a good duty-free area in Terminal 1, but Terminal 2's shopping area is very limited.

-Vat refund: If you reside outside of Europe, you may be entitled to a VAT refund (23% !!) on items costing more than €50 (such as camera, phone or expensive gifts) from shops which participate in the scheme (called Tax Free Shopping).
+Vat refund: If you reside outside of Europe, you may be entitled to a VAT refund on items costing more than €50 (such as a camera, phone or expensive gifts) from shops that participate in the scheme (called Tax Free Shopping).
 Further details can be found on the ANA website:

 https://www.ana.pt/en/lis/services-shopping/essential-services/vat-refund

-Warning: There is no airside transfer from Terminal 1 to Terminal 2, always plan sufficient time when connecting flights.
+There is no airside transfer from Terminal 1 to Terminal 2, so always plan sufficient time when connecting flights.

 Airport expansion

-Lisbon airport is the main international and domestic airport of Portugal and handles 14 million passengers a year.
+Lisbon Airport is the main international and domestic airport of Portugal, handling 14 million passengers a year.

-Lisbon is one of the most congested airports of Europe and one of the only major airports to have a landing flight path directly over the city.
-There have been plans for a new airport on the opposite side of the Tejo Estuary at a disused airbase near Montijo for years but barely any progress has been made.
+It is one of the most congested airports in Europe and one of the only major airports to have a landing flight path directly over the city.
+There have been plans for a new airport on the opposite side of the Tejo Estuary at a disused airbase near Montijo or at Santarem for years, but barely any progress has been made.

 Discover more of Lisbon with our most popular guides